Tuesday, 31 Aug, 2021

 Share your knowledge and encourage others.
 Have a plastic-free picnic or afternoon tea with your friends and family and tackle the topic over lunch!

 Make these plastic free habits convenient for yourself, don’t try to do everything all at once.
 Otherwise, you’ll find it overwhelming and you’ll end up feeling like you’ve failed!
-Take one a month and see how you go, make tweaks and changes until it fits right with your lifestyle.
+Take your time and see how you go, and make tweaks until it fits right with your lifestyle.
 We’re all different and so are our plastic-free lives - try not to compare yourself to others!

 Actions speak louder than words and you’re the best advertisement for plastic-free living.
 Follow the above steps, find your plastic-free rhythm, and inspire others.